KNOWLEDGEABLE HIGH INCOME AND NET WORTH DIVORCE LAWYERS

 Divorce Attorneys Serving Clark County Including Mesquite, Laughlin, Las Vegas, North Las Vegas, Henderson, Overton, and Moapa Valley

 For divorces involving high income and high net worth in Nevada, it is important that every detail of the case is handled correctly.
 Whether the property was acquired before or during the marriage, it is important to preserve the assets and reach a favorable resolution.
-The family law lawyers at Mills, Mills & Anderson help our divorcing clients with asset preservation throughout Las Vegas and the surrounding areas of Clark County, Nevada.
+The family law lawyers at Mills & Anderson help our divorcing clients with asset preservation throughout Las Vegas and the surrounding areas of Clark County, Nevada.

 At trial, the outcome in a high income and high net worth cases is less certain.
 Many of the statutory provisions and guidance from case law are centered around the issues in lower and middle-income cases.
 For high income and high net worth clients, the mechanical calculations that might occur in other types of cases do not apply.
 The courts have greater discretion when valuing and divide assets.
 The courts also have greater discretion when structuring alimony or child support.
 The uncertainty in these cases can make litigation more risky and expensive.
 When the stakes are higher, it is important to find an attorney that is particularly qualified to handle these types of complicated cases.